-The agent can move the gripper in a plane parallel to the table and rotate the black end-effector around the Z-axis (Z-axis being the axis that is orthogonal to the brown table and points up).
+The agent can move the gripper in a plane parallel to the table and rotate the black end-effector around the Z-axis (Z-axis being orthogonal to the brown table and pointing up).
 Specifically, the agent controls the horizontal 2D linear acceleration of the gripper as well as the angular velocity of the end-effector.
-As input, the agent receives the 2D positions and velocities of both the gripper and the ball, as well as the angular position and velocity of the end-effector.
+As input, the agent receives the 2D positions and velocities of both the gripper and the ball, and the angular position and velocity of the end-effector.

-What makes this task particularly challenging is that due to the tilted table, the ball has to be balanced constantly during exploration.
-If the ball drops, it cannot be recovered, since the gripper cannot move close enough to the boundary to retrieve it again.
-Hence, similar to Ridge Ball, the agent has to wait for the episode to terminate before it can continue exploring.
+This task is particularly challenging because the ball has to be balanced constantly during exploration due to the tilted table.
+If the ball drops, it cannot be recovered since the gripper cannot move close enough to the boundary to retrieve it again.
+Hence, similar to Ridge Ball, the agent has to wait for the episode to terminate before continuing to explore.
 However, in contrast to Ridge Ball, the environment is much higher dimensional and its complex, contact-rich dynamics make learning the model challenging.

-In addition to the standard configuration, we run this experiment in another configuration, where we decreased the friction of the ball by 40%.
+In addition to the standard configuration, we ran this experiment in another configuration, where we decreased the friction of the ball by 40%.
 The results for both configurations are shown in Fig. 6.8.
 Furthermore, we visualize the state coverage for both configurations in Figs. 6.9 and 6.10, respectively.

-From Fig. 6.8 we can see that only the intrinsic agents are able to solve this environment within the given number of episodes.
-It seems that the configurations that utilize reward multi-step prediction loss are faster to receive the first reward and also exhibit a better asymptotic convergence.
+From Fig. 6.8, we can see that only the intrinsic agents can solve this environment within the given number of episodes.
+It seems that the configurations that utilize reward multistep prediction loss are faster to receive the first reward and exhibit a better asymptotic convergence.
 However, since we ran only a single repetition per agent and environment configuration, no definitive statement can be made.

 From the state coverage histograms in Figs. 6.9 and 6.10 it becomes apparent that the intrinsic configurations achieve a much better state coverage than the non-intrinsic configurations.
 With the exception of the No Intrinsic AN run in the standard configuration, none of the non-intrinsic configurations managed to push the ball into the upper half of the table in any of the episodes.
-Thus, the broad state coverage we observe for the intrinsic agents must be a direct consequence of the information seeking behavior mandated by the intrinsic term.
+Thus, the broad state coverage we observe for the intrinsic agents must be a direct consequence of the information-seeking behavior mandated by the intrinsic term.

 This experiment shows that our method is able to systematically explore a complex, contact-rich environment with many dead-ends.
 Without any extrinsic feedback, our agents learned to balance the ball on the end-effector and systematically move it around the environment until the target zone was found.
-The sole reason for this behavior to occur in the first place is that our agents understood they could only explore the full state space if they kept balancing the ball and move it to unseen locations.
+The sole reason for this behavior to occur in the first place is that our agents understood they could only explore the entire state space if they kept balancing the ball and move it to unseen locations.